 Watch on the big (or small) screen

 The Lego Movie (2014) scored 96 percent "fresh" on Rotten Tomatoes, with many praising the movie's irreverent tone and colorful action.
-The sequel is set for 2019.
-Or head over to YouTube to watch a Lego creator build breathtaking structures.
+The sequel, The Lego Movie 2: The Second Part, was released 5 years later in 2019.
+You can also head over to YouTube and watch a Lego creator build breathtaking structures.

 5 Startling Facts About Legos